Cinema Escapist is a web publication with a mission to explore and connect the world through a cinematic lens.

 Richard Yu, China & Asia Editor and Co-Founder

-Living in exile after the China and Southeast Asia Ridesharing Wars, Richard is currently living in China working on payment technology.
+Richard is currently living in China working on tech startups, though he originally hails from California.
 He dreams of spreading Asian cinema — especially Chinese tragi-romances — around the world His favorite films include My Old Classmate and The Battle of Red Cliff.

 Akshay Suggula, South Asia Editor and Co-Founder